 I'm sure you've heard about the importance of the Core work for triathlon performance, but you may not know how to get down to work.
 Keep reading to know the basic exercises to get started in strengthening the core.

 Our proposal is based on isometric exercises, adapted to start from the lowest level and be able to progress to the final position.
 Before we start, we give you four basic tips for the correct execution:

-- Begins holding each exercise until you see you can't keep the technique of execution correctly, that is, do not hold out at the cost of compensatory positions due to fatigue.
+- Begin holding each exercise until you see that you can not maintain the technique of execution correctly, that is to say, do not endure at the expense of compensatory positions due to fatigue.

-- Start from Progressive form at number of repetitions or repetition time.
+- Start from Progressive form in the number of repetitions or repetition time.

 - Front iron